From Qazvin to Eshkorat and Rahimabad Rudsar(Qazvin province and Mazandaran province)

 Little by little, Eshkoor vegetables and Caspian climate appeared.
 The road on the deposited side was relatively smoother.
 Finally, after a long journey, we reached the village of Separdeh at an altitude of 1900 meters.
 A man and a woman were returning from the garden with a bag full of sugar.
 We asked is it for sale?
 The answer was yes.
 We weighed in the shop and each of the children bought a little.
 The cash challenge was also resolved.

 It was the best opportunity for me to go and find the engine oil and pour it on the poor Pride engine, whose sealing bowl leaked badly..
 Working human beings are everywhere.
 Mr. Abbas Kiai had 350 shops in Separdeh, and the shops there are all small.
-I dropped the can oil, what should I do now because I do not spill all of it now.
-He quickly opened the can for me and poured it into an empty soda bottle and found it mixed and did not procrastinate.
+I dropped the can of engine oil, what should I do now because I do not spill all of it now.
+He did not hesitate, quickly opened the can for me and poured it into an empty soda bottle..

 The third passage: Meet the pristine and beautiful Mej Falls in the heart of Mount Eshkorat